MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 > az bot create --kind webapp --resource-group "<name-of-resource-group>" --name "<name-of-web-app>" --appid "<existing-app-id>" --password "<existing-app-password>" --lang <Javascript|Csharp>
 > ``` -->

-### 4. Deploy via ARM template
+### 4. Create the bot application service

-You can deploy your bot in a new resource group or an existing resource group.
+When creating the bot application service, you can define if to deploy your bot in a new or in an existing resource group.
 Choose the option that works best for you.

+Make sure that you have the correct path to your bot project ARM deployment templates directory `DeploymentTemplates`, you need it to assign the value to `template-file`.

 > [!NOTE]
 > Python bots cannot be deployed to a resource group that contains Windows services/bots.
 Multiple Python bots can be deployed to the same resource group, but create other services (LUIS, QnA, etc.) in another resource group.